syncfusion-content/javascript-docs/js/ReportViewer/Printing.md

     </script>
 {% endhighlight %}

-N> The values set in height and width property are considered as inches input.
+N> The values set in the height and width property is considered as inches input.

 ## Print report with images
-When the report has more images, the browser will send the report stream to print dialog before the images are completely loaded.
-To load the print report stream with complete images, you need to set the `EmbedImageData` property to true in `OnInitReportOptions` as shown in below code.
+When the report has more images, the browser will send the report stream to the print dialog before the images are completely loaded.
+To load the print report stream with complete images, you should set the `EmbedImageData` property to true in `OnInitReportOptions` as shown in the following code.

 {% highlight c# %}
     public void OnInitReportOptions(ReportViewerOptions reportOption)